 Where Can I Learn More?

 Before you borrow, it’s important to understand student loans, whether they’re the right fit for you, and their impact on your college financial planning.
-To learn more about federal loans and other ways to borrow, read my article on the Best Student Loan Options for 2022-23.
+To learn more about federal loans and other ways to borrow, read my article on the Best Student Loan Options for 2023-24.
 You can also learn a lot more about student loans, federal financial aid, and the best ways to plan and pay for college by taking my College Planning Jumpstart video course.
 It’s a paid course, but the strategies and advice you’ll learn could potentially save you thousands of dollars on your college costs.
-For an affordable cost designed for families, I show you how to get and maximize financial aid, avoid or minimize student loans, save more money for college, and create a winning college financial plan.
-To learn more or sign up now, check out my College Planning Jumpstart.
+I’ll show you how to get and maximize financial aid, avoid or minimize student loans, save more money for college, and create a winning college financial plan.
+To learn more or sign up now, check out my College Planning Jumpstart page.